First-Time Car Buyers in Vancouver: When Renting First Actually Makes More Sense

 - Connie Lu

-- Oct 19
+- Oct 19, 2025

 - 2 min read

+As a Vancouver-based rental company, we see hundreds of vehicles and customers every year.
 Buying a used car for the first time?
 That first viewing can be exciting — but it’s also when sellers may try to hide problems.
 The biggest mistake is falling in love with a car before you even inspect it.

 You don’t need to be a certified mechanic to spot most issues.
 With this 15-minute DIY used car inspection checklist, you can quickly separate a solid deal from a costly mistake.
 Bring a friend, take your time, and never let a seller rush you.